jbpoline/ohbm2014_talk_imaging_genetics/talk.md

 - Statistics: more in depth that what is usual.
 - Computing: how to check code, version control
 - A more collaborative (eg Enigma) and a more open science model (github for science)
-  - Work such that the next post-doc will need weeks to start to progress - not months
 - Work such that others in the community can reproduce **and** build upon

 What are the solutions: social
 ===================================